-Other researchers have found that using strict time schedules “fosters the formation of behavioural habits that circumvent conflicts with competing tendencies by establishing quasi-automatic trigger conditions.”
+Other researchers have found that using strict time schedules “fosters the formation of behavioral habits that circumvent conflicts with competing tendencies by establishing quasi-automatic trigger conditions.”

 What can you do?
 Install a strict routine and stick to it.

 For instance, when your child gets home from school she must first snack, then do her homework correctly, then watch TV.

 Letting your child make decisions within a predetermined structure will also make it more likely for him/her to stick to the decisions made.
 For instance, you can make it clear that TV comes last, then let her decide what gets done first – snack or homework.

 Try to be as specific as possible. “once your homework is done, you can watch TV for 30 minutes.”
 Failing to give specific instructions can lead to power struggles if your child feels like you’re taking away his hard-earned privileges.

 3) Reward rather than punish

-Rewards help to direct behaviour.
+Rewards help to direct behavior.
 Children, however, are more likely to pursue smaller and less distant rewards.